How to choose a brand name

 Certain languages have natural connotations to certain emotions or feelings, which can be used to your benefit in encapsulating the feel of your brand in a few words.
 For example, French is quite often used to create a romantic or passionate vibe… and similarly, Latin is often used to set a scientific, definitive tone.

 7) Make up a Word

 If you can’t find the right words in English or any other language… make one up!
-We aren’t encouraging you to go crazy on the gibberish, but made up words can be effective (as evident with Google – which is now included in the dictionary!).
-We can’t all be as popular as Google, but there are a lot of other ways to create made-up words that promote the generally feeling or vibe of your brand.
+We aren’t encouraging you to go crazy on the gibberish, but made-up words can be effective (as evident with Google – which is now included in the dictionary!).
+We can’t all be as popular as Google, but there are a lot of other ways to create made-up words that promote the general feeling or vibe of your brand.